Brent McGee arrested

 Former Wetumka Mayor Brent McGee, who also worked as a teacher at Wetumka Public Schools where his wife served as superintendent, was arrested on allegations of child sexual abuse Wednesday, Aug.
 21, 2024.
 (NonDoc)

-(Editor’s note: The following article outlines allegations of serial sexual misconduct and includes graphic details.)
+(Editor’s note: The following article outlines allegations of serial sexual misconduct and includes graphic details.
+It was updated Friday, Aug.
+30, to note that formal charges had been filed against Brent McGee.)

 Former Wetumka mayor, teacher, coach, business owner and community leader Brent McGee was arrested today after a two-year investigation into allegations that he committed sexual abuse against students during an education career that spanned three decades.

 Although charges had yet to be formally filed by the time of this story’s publication, Hughes County District Attorney Erik Johnson said Wednesday that McGee would be facing “multiple counts.”
-The probable cause affidavit (embedded below) recommends seven counts of sexual battery against a minor and one count of engaging in a pattern of criminal activity.
+The probable cause affidavit (embedded below) recommended seven counts of sexual battery against a minor and one count of engaging in a pattern of criminal activity.
+When charges were filed Aug.
+27, they included seven counts of child sexual abuse and one count for a pattern of criminal offenses.

 “This is the result of a long investigation that is still continuing,” Johnson told NonDoc.
 “I wish there hadn’t been the publicity about it [recently] because it looks like we did it in response to that.
 But that’s just the timing.”